 Pre-gaming at UCF mostly occurs by Lake Claire where fraternity houses set up tents with their big wooden letters out front and Memory Mall, the giant grass lawn (no cars allowed) between the Student Union and the Arena where you will find mostly donors and the official SGA setup.
 This is also where the Marching Knights and live bands perform and there will be lots of food and drink.

-Students who participate in Greek life will probably pre-game, or tailgate as they prefer to call it, at the fraternity house that their sorority has been paired up with or with whichever frat they feel a connection to.
-I have experienced a fraternity tailgate and yes, crazy fun is a perfect description, but so is hot, crowded and loud.
+Students who participate in Greek life will probably pre-game, or tailgate as they prefer to call it, floating from tent to tent or whichever frat they feel a connection to.
+I have experienced a fraternity tailgate and yes, crazy fun is a perfect description, but so is hot, crowded, and loud.
 Fortunately, the crazy fun outweighs the others; therefore tailgating still comes highly recommended.